Interview with the Vice-Chancellor

 Professor Grant Guilford discusses advancements made in key strategic areas, including enrolment growth and preparing students for the workplace of the future.

-Key achievements for 2017
+Key achievements for 2018

-Progress on graduate employability
+Focus on employability

 Boosting Māori and Pasifika achievement